tesserspace/tesser/README.md

 | `PairsTradingArbitrage` | Statistical arbitrage | Operates on two correlated symbols |
 | `OrderBookImbalance` | Microstructure | Consumes order-book snapshots to trade short-term imbalances |

 Each strategy exposes a typed configuration schema and registers the symbols (one or many) it operates on.
-This makes it trivial for the CLI, backtester, or future engines to instantiate strategies based on files generated during research.
+Sample configs live in `research/strategies/` and the ML artifact in `research/models/`, so you can run them directly with the CLI.

 ## Contributing